 directly involved in your care, by individuals monitoring the quality of your

-care or by individuals authorized by law or regulation.
+care, or by individuals authorized by law or regulation.
 The hospital shall

-information contained in your medical records, unless access is specifically
+all information contained in your medical records, unless access is specifically

 restricted by the attending physician for medical reasons.